SANTA ROSA COUNTY SHERIFF’S OFFICE

 MAGAZINE & NEWSPAPER SUBSCRIPTIONS – ONLY: Inmates may have their family or friends purchase a subscription for them but the subscription must come directly from the publishing company.
 NO BOOKS WILL BE ACCEPTED.
-If books arrive they will be returned to the sender or placed in the inmate’s property.
+If books arrive they will be returned to the sender and stamped explaining the reason for the denial.
+The inmate will receive notification of the returned mail, during mail call, the next business day.
 It is the responsibility of the inmate to notify the postal service or publishers of his/her change of address, should he/she be transferred or released.
 Any publications or other subscription items received at this facility after an inmate has been released or transferred will become property of this facility to be disposed of as the Administrator deems appropriate.
 Staff will review and approve incoming publications for disbursal.

 Publications may be rejected if:

 a) It depicts or describes procedures for construction or use of weapons, ammunition, bombs, or incendiary devices.

 b) It depicts, encourages or describes methods of escape from correctional facilities, or contains blue prints, drawings, or similar descriptions of the Santa Rosa County Sheriff’s Office, other state or local jails, or correctional institutions.

 c) It depicts or describes procedures for the brewing of alcoholic beverages, or the manufacturing of drugs, improvised weapons, etc.

 e) It is pornographic in text or photos.